ZFan-Li/safely-share/README.md

 This is a interesting code snippet that can split a file to several pieces and encipher them to bytes which cannot be deciphered separately.
-In fact, it is impossible for anyone to get even one bit of information about the original from the ciphers except they get all pieces of them.
+In fact, it is impossible for anyone to get even one bit of information of the original data except they get all the ciphers.

 ## Example